|

 On the other hand, the descriptions of Tyler’s jobs are exciting throughout, particularly his work as a projectionist.
 The text is fast-paced, with short sentences and powerful descriptions of the sounds, such as the comparison between the snapping of sprockets and Gatlin-gun fire[4], and the physical surroundings, “the dark is hot from the bulbs inside the projectors, and the alarms are ringing.”[5]
 There is always something physically happening, alarms ringing, lights flashing and Tyler splicing porn.
 It is such an intense environment that “at home, you’ll sometimes wake up in your dark bed with the terror that you’ve fallen asleep in your booth and missed a changeover.”[6]

+As often is the case in the novel, Tyler is presented as an alternative to the restrictions and oppression of modern life, and his work habits in particular demonstrate this.
+The first oddity is that Tyler works solely at night, which not only demonstrates his refusal to conform to the white collar 9 to 5 working hours, but the darkness symbolises the inherent subversive nature of Tyler and his actions.
+He works a number of jobs, but refuses to succumb to conformity, and maintains a certain degree of control in all his occupations and always adds his own twisted sense of humour to everything he does.
 When he works as a film projectionist, he splices scenes of pornography into family movies, “only a hummingbird could have caught Tyler at work”[7], which in a sense reflects his entire philosophy on subversive actions.
 He enjoys having an effect on people, but always from a hidden platform.
 As a buffet waiter, he does all kinds of unsavoury things to food, which is Tyler’s way of waging a class war, where he exerts the subversive power that he believes all working- to middle-class men have.
 This is exemplified on page 166, when Tyler is explaining this to the commissioner, “The people you’re trying to step on, we’re everyone you depend on. […] We control every part of your life […] so don’t fuck with us.”

 As appealing as this alternative seems at first, the narrator after some time begins to find it as dull and monotonous as his previous job.
 “We were running out of ideas, Tyler and me.
 Doing stuff to food got to be boring, almost part of the job description.”[8]
 This brings up the question of how valid this alternative is.